sugavaneshb/xkcd-scrapper/README.md

 	urllib2
 	urllib
 	lxml
-* Use pip to install dependencies
+* Use pip to install dependencies (Install pip beforehand)
 * Will be using to create a local mirror of the site.
 * Rather than mirroring using curl or wget, this will consume less space as they use the same template through out the website :)